Cape Town: Infrastructure and services

 Most goods are handled through the Port of Cape Town or Cape Town International Airport.
 Most major shipbuilding companies have offices in Cape Town.
 The province is also a centre of energy development for the country, with the existing Koeberg nuclear power station providing energy for the Western Cape's needs.

-Cape Town has four major commercial nodes, with Cape Town Central Business District containing the majority of job opportunities and office space.
-Century City, the Bellville/Tygervalley strip and Claremont commercial nodes are well established and contain many offices and corporate headquarters.
+Cape Town has five major commercial nodes, with the city's CBD containing around 40% of its office space.
+Century City, the Bellville/Tygervalley strip, Westlake, and Claremont commercial nodes are well-established and contain many offices and corporate headquarters, for both local and international companies.